-While it is a teaching space, the Elizabeth May Centre for Geocomputation (LSC-2012) is open to students to work outside of scheduled class time.
+While it is a teaching space, the Elizabeth May Centre for Geocomputation (LSC-2012) is open to students to work when there are no scheduled classes.
 The lab is open 7:00 am to 10:00 pm except on university holidays.
 Additionally, the class schedule for the lab will be posted on the door to assist students with planning.